academe/omnipay-datatrans/README.md

 [![License](https://poser.pugx.org/academe/omnipay-datatrans/license)](https://packagist.org/packages/academe/omnipay-datatrans)

-[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
+[Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 7.1+.

-**This is for Omnipay 2.x with a minimum PHP version of 5.6.
+**This is for Omnipay 3.x with a minimum PHP version of 7.1.**
-Shortly, the 2.x version will be moved to a legacy branch and the master branch will be updated for Omnipay 3.x, which is currently in alpha.**

 Table of Contents
 =================